neekey/grunt-multi/README.md

             }
         }
     },
-    // However, sometimes you just want to specify a constant variable.
+    // However, sometimes you may want to specify a constant variable.
     constant: {
         options: {
             vars: {